 Assistant Professor in Information and Media Studies (Indigenous Scholarship, Journalism, Creative Production and Teaching) at Western University, London, Ontario (ON), Canada

 Associate Professor in Black Feminist Histories and Thought at the University of Toronto Scarborough, Toronto, ON, Canada

 Undergraduate and Postgraduate Coursework Scholarships

 Please do let me know of any future news, opportunities, and recent publications via email at firstname.lastname@example.org, which I can then include in the fortnightly newsletter.
-For ACNZSN to work as well as it can, it will be great to receive contributions from its members I would also encourage you to subscribe to its blog, and follow/or like its social media platforms on Facebook and Twitter.
+For ACNZSN to work as well as it can, it will be great to receive contributions from its supporters I would also encourage you to subscribe to its blog, and follow/or like its social media platforms on Facebook and Twitter.